Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience: Introduction

-\textbf{Contributions.} It is therefore natural to ask for a protocol that combines the strengths of HMVBA and FIN-MVBA.
+\textbf{Contributions.} It is therefore natural to ask for a protocol that combines the strengths of HMVBA and SQ.
 To this end, we first present \comm, an adaptively-secure hash-based asynchronous MVBA protocol that matches the complexity of the HMVBA protocol while improving its resilience to $t < n/4$ (see \Cref{tab:mvba-constructions}).
-Like HMVBA and FIN-MVBA, \comm relies solely on collision-resistant hash functions.
-A novel aspect of \comm's design is its reliance on \emph{strong multi-valued Byzantine agreement} (SMBA), a variant of strong consensus~\cite{fitzi2003efficient}, which we introduce and construct and that ensures that correct processes reach agreement on the proposal of a correct process.
+Like HMVBA and SQ, \comm relies solely on collision-resistant hash functions.
+A novel aspect of \comm's design is its reliance on \emph{strong multi-valued Byzantine agreement} (SMBA), a new variant of the Byzantine agreement primitive, which we introduce and construct, and that ensures that correct processes reach agreement on the proposal of a correct process.
 In particular, during ``good'' iterations---where the common coin produces favorable outputs---\comm utilizes the SMBA primitive as a crucial mechanism to guarantee the protocol's termination.
 To achieve \comm's optimal complexity, an optimal SMBA algorithm was required.
 To this end, we introduce a cryptography-free SMBA algorithm (assuming a common coin) with optimal complexity.
 Both SMBA as a primitive and our SMBA algorithm may be of independent interest.

-To approach the optimal one-third resilience found in FIN-MVBA, we then propose \commplus, a hash-based MVBA protocol with further improved $t < (1/3 - \epsilon)n$ resilience, for any fixed constant $\epsilon > 0$ independent of $n$.
-Expected time, message, and bit complexity of \commplus remain constant, quadratic, and quasi-quadratic, respectively, with constants depending on $\epsilon$. \commplus, however, necessitates an additional (but standard) assumption: the underlying hash function must be modeled as a random oracle.
+To approach the optimal one-third resilience found in SQ, we then propose \commplus, a hash-based MVBA protocol with further improved $t < (1/3 - \epsilon)n$ resilience, for any fixed constant $\epsilon > 0$ independent of $n$.
+Expected time, message, and bit complexity of \commplus remain constant, quadratic, and quasi-quadratic, respectively, with the multiplicative constant factor of $C^2$, where $C = \lceil 1 + \frac{2}{\epsilon} \rceil^2$.
+(As discussed in \Cref{subsection:reducing_constants}, the constant multiplicative factor can be reduced to $O(1 / \epsilon^3)$.) \commplus, however, necessitates an additional (but standard) assumption: the underlying hash function must be modeled as a random oracle.
 This assumption plays a crucial role in ensuring the protocol's termination.